sonjaheikkinen/mapGenerator/documentation/projectTesting.md

 ## JUnit testing

 Most tests are made with JUnit and are found in the project under test packages.
 Test coverage:

 ![Project structure](https://github.com/sonjaheikkinen/mapGenerator/blob/master/documentation/testCoverage/final.png)

+The total coverage seems bad, but that is mainly because gui does not need to be tested in this course.
+If we exclude gui, the coverage is fine.

 ### mapgenerator